 DBS checks for supply teachers

-Although supply teachers are not permanent staff, they would still be teaching children so the same rules apply as it does to permanent staff.
-All teachers will need a Enhanced DBS check regulated against the child barred list.
+Supply teachers would need to apply for a DBS for working with children even though they aren’t permanent members of staff.
+As they will still be teaching and having contact with children, the same rules apply as permanent staff.
+All teachers will need an Enhanced check regulated against the child barred list.

 Do volunteers need a DBS check to work in a school?